 If you or a loved one is experiencing vision problems or eye diseases, we can help.
-Dr. Moshe Roth sees patients from all over the Old Bridge, New Jersey area, and can treat your condition with a number of advanced solutions.
+Dr. Moshe Roth and Dr. Steffani Tiomno sees patients from all over the Old Bridge, New Jersey area, and can treat your condition with a number of advanced solutions.
 Regular eye exams and checkups are critical for keeping your vision healthy, especially during the summer.

 UV Safety Can Go a Long Way

 Thankfully, it’s pretty easy to protect yourself from long-term exposure to UV rays.
 Check out our top 3 UV safety tips: